-- Make your check payable to: "Harbor Funds." - No third-party checks, starter checks, money orders, cashier's checks, official checks, credit card convenience checks, traveler's checks or checks drawn on banks outside the U.S. are accepted. - If your check does not clear for any reason, your purchase will be cancelled and a service fee of \$25 may be deducted from your Harbor Funds account.
+- If your ACH/Wire payment does not clear for any reason, your purchase will be cancelled and a service fee of \$25 may be deducted from your Harbor Funds account.
 You also may be prohibited from future purchases. - Although you can redeem shares at any time, proceeds may not be made available to you until the Fund collects payment for your purchase.
-This may take up to 10 business days for shares purchased by check, up to 3 business days for shares purchased by ACH or up to 1 business day for shares purchased by wire.
+This may take up to 3 business days for shares purchased by ACH or up to 1 business day for shares purchased by Wire.